 - Realign metrics and rewards to create a transparent line of sight between the written and spoken words and noticeable changes, in those appointed to leadership roles, by living the values and guiding principles.

 - Continuously care for and feed your culture.
-If it’s broken, you and your team should fix it together.
+Fix broken culture together as a team.
 You can set a new tone and contribute to conversations that will root out broken culture syndrome in your organisation.

 A Culture evolves with time, effort and commitment.
 Start now.